Micha-L-Davis/meme-craft-frontend/README.md

 ## More Documentation

-Documentation for this project can be found in the [MemeCraft Documents repository](https://github.com/Deprecated-Dependencies/meme-craft-documents).
+Complete documentation for this project can be found in the [MemeCraft Documents repository](https://github.com/Deprecated-Dependencies/meme-craft-documents).